 A: The construction of DWE papers involves a comprehensive, multi-step process to ensure the questions effectively assess the required knowledge and skills.
-The Adult Medicine (AM) and the Paediatrics & Child Health (PCH) DWE are constructed according to an examination 'blueprint' that guides the expected number of items within examinations per Specialty.
-Examination blueprints are available on the RACP website under the 'Prepare' tab.
+The Adult Medicine (AM) and the Paediatrics & Child Health (PCH) DWE are constructed in line with the examination 'blueprints', which outline the expected distribution of questions across specialties.
+These blueprints are available on the Prepare tab.

 Item Writing Panels (IWPs) meet three times a year for Adult Medicine and twice for Paediatrics & Child Health, to write and review potential exam questions.
-Panels of over 20 specialists review and approve new questions for the DWE.
+Each panel include over 20 specialists who help write and approve new questions.
 The Chairs of the IWPs and Written Exam Committee work with the RACP Assessment Development team to construct the final exams, including a proportion of previously validated items that have demonstrated strong psychometric performance.
 These items serve as 'anchors' in the exam analysis phase to support the equating and stability of examination difficulty over time.
 Multiple specialists review new and past questions to finalise them for exam readiness.

-The draft exam undergoes multiple reviews, including by the IWP Chair, who reviews the selection and suggests edits or replacements, open book reviewers drawn from the Written Exam Committee or an Expression of Interest pool.
-The IWP Chair, also provides additional feedback.
+The draft exam undergoes multiple reviews, including those by the IWP Chair, who reviews the selection and suggests edits or replacements, open book reviewers drawn from the Written Exam Committee, or an Expression of Interest pool.
+The IWP Chair also provides additional feedback.
 All comments and feedback received are reviewed by the IWP Chair and Technical Editor, who resolve queries and make final adjustments to the questions.
 Key stakeholders, including the RACP Assessment Manager, Senior Executive Officer, and Written Exam Committee Chairs, conduct a second review.
 Once all content is approved, the exams undergo a final quality assurance process, including checks for image quality on proofs.
 Exams are then prepared for printing.
 This meticulous process ensures that the examinations are reliable, fair, and aligned with the College's rigorous standards of assessment.